Query language

 Field registry

-The default registry ships ten fields, split across two evaluation layers:
+The default registry ships sixteen fields, split across two evaluation layers:

 Source-level fields